-We commence our discussion on resource allocation in terms of MIMO-NOMA in a single resource block, relying on a single carrier and the same time slot or spreading code.
-We still use the cluster-based MIMO-NOMA structure of Fig. 3a as an example, where several resource allocation problems have to be carefully tackled:
+We commence our discussion on resource allocation in terms of MIMO-NOMA in a single-resource block, relying on a single carrier and the same time slot or spreading code.
+We still use the cluster based MIMO-NOMA structure of Fig. 3(a), as an example, where several resource allocation problems have to be carefully tackled: i) the number of clusters; ii) the number of NOMA users to allocate to each cluster;

-- The number of clusters - The number of NOMA users to allocate to each cluster - Which users should be assigned to which clusters - Power sharing among the different clusters as well as among the users within the same cluster.
+iii) which users should be assigned to which clusters; and iv) power sharing among the different clusters as well as among the users within the same cluster.
 Several MIMO-NOMA resource allocation contributions have considered a simplified model with a particular focus on tackling the third and fourth issues, such as fixing both the number as well as the size of clusters [9, 11].
-More specifically, dynamic user scheduling and power allocation problems were optimized in [9, 11], aiming to maximize the system's throughput and addressing the max-min fairness of clustered MIMO-NOMA scenarios, respectively, when utilizing a particular TPC and decoder.
+More specifically, dynamic user scheduling and power allocation problems were optimized in [9] and [11], aiming for maximizing the system's throughput and addressing the max-min fairness of clustered MIMO-NOMA scenarios, respectively, when utilizing particular TPC and decoder.
 Moreover, optimally solving all the aforementioned problems is a rather challenging problem, which constitutes a promising research direction.